aleshaleksey/fansys23/2023-11-assumptions.md

 - Moving out of the threatened area of a foe without precautions provokes an attack of opportunity.
 - Moving through a threatened area provokes attacks of opportunity unless the movement is declared as being "cautious", ie at half speed.
 - Melee attacks can be made "non lethal" at no penalty with blunt weapons, and at a penalty with sharp weapons.
-- Ranged attacks cannot be made non-lethal.
+- Ranged attacks cannot be made non-lethal (usually).
 - Supernatural attacks are either non-lethal or not.
-The caster does not chose.
+The caster does not chose (usually).
 - In place of a melee attack, a combatant may execute a martial manoeuvre.

 #### Basic Martial Manoeuvres.
 Any adventurer may attempt a martial manoeuvre.
 If an untrained combatant attempts this however, they risk attacks of opportunity and other penalties.
-Many monsters can carry out these manoeuvres without penalties or meeting the prerequisites:
+Many monsters can carry out these manoeuvres without penalties or meeting the prerequisites.
+Special abilities and weapons/tools can reduce or remove penalties for manoeuvres or increase their effectiveness.
+- **Grapple**:
-- **Grapple**: Reduce a foe's movement to 0.
-Requires [SKILL] roll.
-Penalty if not proficient with hand-to-hand combat.
-Attack of opportunity on failure.
+ - Effect: Reduce a foe's movement to 0.
+ - Requires [SKILL] roll.
+ - Penalty if not proficient with hand-to-hand combat.
+ - Attack of opportunity on failure.
+- **Restrain**:
-- **Restrain**: Give a foe extra penalty.
-Foe must be prone or grappled.
-Requires a [SKILL] roll.
-The one executing this manoeuvre declares one of the desired outcomes:
+ - Effect: Give a foe extra penalty.
+  - Prerequisite: Foe must be prone or grappled.
+  - Requires a [SKILL] roll.
+  - The one executing this manoeuvre declares one of the desired outcomes:
    - "Silence": Prevent foe from completing incantations.
    - "Restrain": Prevent a foe from casting spells with somatic components and give penalties to weapon attacks.
+- **Shove**:
-- **Shove**: Moves a foe away from you by up to 10ft.
-Requires a [SKILL] roll.
+ - Effect: Moves a foe away from you by up to 10ft.
+ - Requires a [SKILL] roll.
 - **Throw**: A different flavour of shove.
+- **Trip**:
+ - Effect: Knock a foe prone.
+ - Requires a [SKILL] roll.
+ - On failure provokes attack of Opportunity if the foe is holding a weapon you are not proficient with.
+- **Disarm**:
+ - Effect: Liberate a foe of a weapon or item held.
-- **Trip**: Knock a foe prone.
-Requires a [SKILL] roll.
+ - Requires a [SKILL] roll.
-- **Disarm**: Liberate a foe of a weapon or item held.
-Requires a [SKILL] roll.
-Provokes a penalty and attack of Opportunity if the foe is holding a weapon you are not proficient with.
+ - Provokes a penalty and attack of Opportunity if the foe is holding a weapon you are not proficient with.

 A creature that is "grappled" or "restrained" can make a check a [SKILL] check in place of its attack action to try to break free or move its assailant.